Protocol Setup#

 Note

 Sorting mode interacts with Max Object Count.
-The first objects according to the selected criterion are the ones returned.
+The first N objects (according to the criteria) are sent.

 Function

-Statistical parameter indicating how many parts are actually picked by the robot for each vision cycle.
+Statistical parameter indicating how many parts are actually picked up by the robot per vision cycle.

 Typical values

-1: robot with a single gripper, picks one part at a time
+1: robot with single gripper, picks up 1 piece at a time

-2: robot with a double gripper or double suction cup
+2: robot with double gripper or double suction cup

->2: robot with a multi-pick gripper or suction tool
+>2: robot with multi-pick gripper or suction cup

 Important

-This value represents the physical picks, not the number of objects detected by the vision system.
+This value represents the physical picks, not the objects detected by vision.

 Scenario: double gripper, vision detects 5 objects.

-If you want to send a maximum of 2 objects to the robot, set
+If I want to send the robot a maximum of 2 objects, I set

-Max Object Count = 2.If you want the robot to pick at least 2 objects at a time, set
+Max Object Count = 2.If I want the robot to pick at least 2 objects at a time, I set

-Min Object Count = 2.In this case, set
+Min Object Count = 2.In this case I set

-Pickable Parts by the robot = 2.If you also want to allow picking only one object, set
+Pickable Parts by the robot = 2.If, on the other hand, I also want to allow the pick-up of only one object, I set

 Impact on Dashboard statistics

-This parameter is crucial for accurate Parts Per Minute (PPM) calculation.
+This parameter is crucial for the accurate calculation of Parts Per Minute (PPM).

 Formula:

-PPM = (Pickable parts x 60) / Total cycle time in secondsIf set incorrectly, the displayed PPM will not reflect reality
+PPM = (Pickable parts x 60) / Total cycle time in secondsIf set incorrectly, the PPM displayed will not match reality

 Warning